gesaretto/writing_london/paper/voyage_draft.md

 > __Crispinus__.
 O --- _retrograde_ --- _reciprocal_ --- _incubus_.
 > __Caesar__.
 What's that Horace?
 > __Horace__. [_Looking in the basin_] _Retrograde_, _reciprocal_ and _incubus_ are come up.
+> (ll.
+455-463)

+- the premise of the passage is that words become physical objects that can be ingested and expelled; so that we have this vomiting scene and then the description of the diet which crispinus should follow in order to recover completely from it. also, the words are described as "filth" capable of obstructing a pipe (in this case a bodily pipe); pollution and internal pollution. __then__ words can be ingested and expelled. __therefore__ here we have three semantic fields that overlap: that of filth, that of nourishment, and that of sickness. __physical obstruction__.
+Finally, we have words that can be treated as objects.

+- We want to say that a similar move opens _Famous Voyage_.

 - To include: